What is Preventive Cardiology?

 Preventive cardiology is an underappreciated specialty in medicine.
-My practice is primarily focused on science-based complementary and alternative medicine, I use scientific literature to guide my clinical decisions.
-One of my core interests is the prevention and treatment of cardiovascular disease using integrative medicine.
+Our practice is primarily focused on science-based complementary and alternative medicine; we use scientific literature to guide our clinical decisions.
+One of our core interests is the prevention and treatment of cardiovascular disease using integrative medicine.
 This is the medicine of the future.
 It combines the best of modern conventional medicine with nutrition and cutting-edge treatments that improve bodily functions.
-At my clinic, NatureMed, we currently have a staff consisting of four naturopathic doctors and one medical doctor.
+At NatureMed, we currently have a staff consisting of four Naturopathic doctors and one medical doctor.
 It is the ultimate model of integrative, preventive, and nutritionally based medicine.